 The Pelican Air 1535 is the lightest carry-on legal professional hard case on the market.
 It is waterproof, shock-proof, and guaranteed for life no matter what happens to it.
 At around $237 (see latest pricing) it isn’t the cheapest case, but it is certainly the most versatile hard case out there in terms of configuration options.

-Pelican also offers an impressive selection of organizational accessories for it which makes it easy to reconfigure it for different missions or if your gear ever changes.
+Pelican offers a very impressive selection of organizational accessories for the 1535 Air which makes it very easy to flex and reconfigure for changing gear or whatever the new mission requirements may be.

 Intro To The Pelican Air 1535

-It is no understatement to say that the Pelican Air 1535 is widely regarded as an industry benchmark.
-This case has been well-proven by pro photographers and film-makers alike who trust it to safely carry high-end gear into the most extreme locations and climates on earth.
+The Pelican Air 1535 is widely regarded as a benchmark professional hardcase especially among photographers.
+It has been well-proven by pro photographers and film-makers alike who us it to safely carry high-end gear into some of the most extreme locations and climates on earth.